No person shall work in Refrigeration unless he or she is

 License.
 Each applicant for a Refrigeration Apprentice license

-Each applicant will be limited to two renewals of his or her
+fee.
+Each applicant will be limited to three renewals of his or her apprentice

-apprentice license unless otherwise approved by the Bureau.
+license unless otherwise approved by the Bureau upon showing a documented

 (2)